MicrosoftDocs/Viva/WorkplaceAnalytics/Use/chart-types.md

 You can download any chart in the Explore dashboards as an image or as a .csv file.
 For more information, see [Download chart data](#to-download-chart-data).

-##### Sorting by a metric hides small groups
+##### Minimum group size alert

-After you sort groups by a metric, an alert icon appears in the bottom-right corner of the chart.
-This is a tooltip that reminds you that the chart no longer displays groups that are below the minimum group size.
+When you sort groups by an attribute metric, an alert icon will appear in the bottom-right corner of the chart if the chart cannot display a group because if it's smaller than the minimum group size setting.

 This functionality protects the privacy of members of groups whose size is below the minimum group size.
-If a small group were displayed after sorting by a metric, an analyst could infer the small group's value for that metric from its position adjacent to or between other groups, whose values are displayed.
+If a small group was displayed after sorting by an attribute's metric, an analyst could infer the small group's value for that metric from its position adjacent to or between other groups, whose values are displayed.
 If you sort alphabetically, such an inference is not possible, so small groups are not hidden.

 ##### Sort order is retained within a chart pair